DSILVA232/Library-Data-Pipeline/README.md

 # Library Data Pipeline

 An end to end EtLT pipeline built to ingest, clean, transform, and serve library data using a modern data stack.
-The focus of this project is the data engineering lifecycle — schema design, data quality, containerisation, and orchestration — with an emphasis on production minded engineering decisions over analytics.
+The focus of this project is the data engineering lifecycle — schema design, data quality, containerisation, and orchestration — with production minded engineering decisions at every stage.

 The final output is a fully automated pipeline that ingests raw library data, cleans it at scale using PySpark, stages it in AWS S3, loads it into Snowflake, and transforms it into a normalised dimensional model using dbt.
+The pipeline terminates in a Power BI dashboard connected directly to Snowflake, demonstrating the data is queryable and useful for business reporting.
 Orchestrated end to end by Prefect and monitored via Prefect Cloud.

+> **Local development** — install dependencies from `requirements-dev.txt` which includes profiling and development tools alongside the core pipeline dependencies. `requirements.txt` contains pipeline only dependencies used by Docker.

 ---